khulnasoft-lab/clix.py/docs/tutorial/commands/context.md

 We might not want the callback to be executed if there's already other command that will be executed.

-For that, we can get the `typer.Context` and check if there's an invoked command in `ctx.invoked_subcommand`.
+For that, we can get the `clix.Context` and check if there's an invoked command in `ctx.invoked_subcommand`.

 If it's `None`, it means that we are not calling a subcommand but the main program (the callback) directly: